H4drian/Arduino-Components/LCD/Documentation.md

 ## Components
 For this build you are going to need 4 components.

-- LCD display (Make sure it does not have an I2C chip on it)
+- LCD display (Make sure it does not have an I2C chip on it, for more on I2C LCDs check the folder with the same name)
 - Arduino
 - Wires
 - Resistors (Dependent on LCD display)